xapicohort/team-captivate-jslibrary/README.md

  10/21 1.0.6 - updated comments in params to assist in customizing login page

- 10/31 1.0.7 - all quiz question types are now working and reporting as CMI objects with the exception of likert - Also need to add the finished quiz verb, report scoring for each individual question and attach scoring to the finished quiz statement in results then quizzin will be done
+ 10/31 1.0.7 - all quiz question types are now working and reporting as CMI objects with the exception of likert - Also need to add the finished quiz verb, report scoring for each individual question and attach scoring to the finished quiz statement in results then quizzin will be done.

+ An explanation of how quiz tracking works - The captivate API produces info about the quiz such as quiz name,  answer provided, question kind, scoring, attemps type and some othre useful info.
+However, the API does not provide the actual question or answers (frustrating)....to have proper CMI5 statements with correct response pattern and robust information this is needed info.
+The work around that is employed here is parsing the DOM.
+In non tech talk the wrapper takes a screen shot and puts all of the differen informational pieces into an ordered list (an array).
+I used the default set up for each question that captivate provides when you create a new quiz slide.
+So what does this mean for you?
+Don't delete things such as slide title or in the case of matching the Column1 or Column2 headers.
+Reason being is it pulls the information from the particular position in the array, but if you delete it the array list will now be in a different order so statements will break or look awfully wonky(wrong info in certain fields).
+That being said I did employ some coding magic and logic to allow for adding addtional multiple choice selections, or hotspot type questions.
+I tried to be as intuitive as possible.
+If you want to use the wrapper in conjunction with quizzing please do, but also audit your statements for accuracy and please let me know if you find 'breaking' circumstances.